TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Rte/Transformations/Introduction/Index.rst

 """""""""""""

-Transformations are mainly defined in the :ref:`special configurations of the $TCA "types"-configuration <t3tca:special-configuration>`.
+Transformations are mainly defined in the
+'special configurations' of the $TCA "types"-configuration.
+See label 'special-configuration' in older versions of the TCA-Reference.

 In addition :ref:`transformations can be fine-tuned by Page TSconfig <transformations-tsconfig>` which means that RTE behaviour can be determined even on page branch level!